They say – “Marriages are made in heaven which we solemnize on earth”.

 But is it really that effortless a cakewalk?
 This is what the first web series created by the audacious duo of Zoya Akhtar and Reema Kagti talks about.

-After taking the nation by storm with their recent ‘Gully Boy’, the fever of which is still ceasing to leave me due to the way it taps the ambitious ‘Murad’ in everybody; Zoya – Reema in ‘Made in Heaven’ give us an insight into the world of “richies” with their usual relatable characters.
-If you thought that stuffing your mouth with pastries as guilty-eat was too first – world (remember Shefali as Neelam Mehra in ‘Dil Dhadakne Do’?), so here they have shown some affordable candies (literally those cheap “toffees”) to your rescue in the hour of want (not need).
+After taking the nation by storm with their recent ‘Gully Boy’, the fever of which is still ceasing to leave due to the way it taps the ambitious ‘Murad’ in everybody, Zoya – Reema in ‘Made in Heaven’ give us an insight into the world of “richies” with their usual relatable characters.
+If you thought that stuffing your mouth with pastries as guilty-eat is too first – world (remember Shefali as Neelam Mehra in Dil Dhadakne Do?), so here they have shown some affordable candies (literally those cheap toffees) to your rescue in the hour of want.

-Set in New Delhi, far from the world of Bittoo and Shruti of ‘Band Baaja Baaraat’ (which is geographically impossible though), the story takes us through one of the phases of personal and professional journey of two wedding planners Tara and Karan (this name has a reason).
-These complex souls try their best to save the weddings they organize, besides saving their own company from crashing; while mending their individual relationships crumbling back home.
+Set in New Delhi, far from the world of Bittoo and Shruti of ‘Band Baaja Baaraat’ (which is geographically impossible though), the story takes us through one of the phases of the personal and professional journey of two wedding planners Tara and Karan (this name has a reason).
+These complex souls try their best to save the weddings they organize, besides saving their own company from crashing, while mending their individual relationships crumbling back home.

-Supporting the natural performances of the lead cast in their brief appearances are the ever reliable Vijay Raaz, Vinay Pathak, Vikrant Messey (again a Zoya favorite), and Ayesha Raza.
-Vijay Raaz as Jauhari Bhai gets a scene stealing moment in a sequence with Arjun where the latter asks the former about the treatment to be given to a molester.
+Supporting the natural performances of the lead cast in their brief appearances are the ever-reliable Vijay Raaz, Vinay Pathak, Vikrant Messey (again a Zoya favorite), and Ayesha Raza.
+Vijay Raaz as Jauhari Bhai gets a scene-stealing moment in a sequence with Arjun where the latter asks the former about the treatment to be given to a molester.
 Only Vijay can deliver such dialogues effortlessly and generate hoots.

-Ayesha Raza plays Renu Gupta, a wife trying to get in shape to please his disinterested husband Ramesh Gupta : indeed a memorable performance by Vinay Pathak.
-This Renu again got me back to how Neelam (Shefali in ‘Dil Dhadakne Do’) was also mocked at by her husband Kamal (Anil in ‘Dil Dhadakne Do’), to eat less for the sake of her body shape; but both these wives end up stuffing their mouth with the sugars they could afford as per their individual standards.
+Ayesha Raza plays Renu, a wife trying to get in shape to please his disinterested husband Ramesh – a memorable performance by Vinay Pathak.
+This Renu got me back to how Neelam (Shefali in ‘Dil Dhadakne Do’) was also mocked at by her husband Kamal (Anil Kapoor), to eat less for the sake of her body shape, but both these wives end up stuffing their mouth with the sugars they could afford as per their standards.
 Big shoutout to those actors too who play the younger versions of Karan (Saket Sharma) and Nawab (Shalva Kinjawadekar) – a mature and responsible act by them both.

 Spanning over 9 episodes collectively running for over 7.5 hours, ‘Made in Heaven’ on Amazon Prime is a sheer visual and audio delight.
 After irresistibly binge-watching this one in awe of the way it manages holding my attention throughout with its detailing, I can’t say much about the pairs that get hitched in the narrative, but can safely endorse that the creative duo of Zoya – Reema is ‘Made in Heaven’!